Auntie Diaries

-"Auntie Diaries" is a song by American rapper Kendrick Lamar, from his fifth studio album Mr. Morale & the Big Steppers (2022).
-The fifteenth track on Mr. Morale & the Big Steppers and the sixth track on the album's second half, "Auntie Diaries" was produced by an ensemble of producers, including Beach Noise, Bekon & The Donuts, Craig Balmoris, Daniel Tannenbaum, and Tyler Mehlenbacher.
+"Auntie Diaries" is a song by American rapper Kendrick Lamar from his sixth studio album Mr. Morale & the Big Steppers (2022).
+The fifteenth track on Mr. Morale & the Big Steppers and the sixth track on the album's second half, "Auntie Diaries" was produced by an ensemble of producers, including Beach Noise, Bekon, the Donuts, Craig Balmoris, and Tyler Mehlenbacher.

 "Auntie Diaries" covers themes of transphobia.
 In the song, Lamar directly addresses his perspective on the gender transition of his uncle and cousin.
-Although lauded by many transgender activists and personalities, Lamar's use of the slur faggot and direct approach towards the subject received critique and incited controversy.

-Lamar at the end of the song leaves listeners with a question to ponder about his use of the slur by telling the story of a previous performance in which he brought out a white female fan to perform his song with him but disapproved of her usage of the N-word, speaking in third person and critiquing himself as a hypocrite for that.
-This song, like many of his others, seems to be more concerned about provoking thought in listeners more than avoiding controversy.
+Although praised by many transgender activists and personalities, Lamar's use of the slur faggot and direct approach towards the subject received critique and incited controversy.
+Lamar at the end of the song leaves listeners with a question to ponder about his use of the slur by telling the story of a previous performance in which he brought out a white female fan to perform his song with him but disapproved of her usage of the word nigga as part of the song, speaking in third person and critiquing himself as a hypocrite.

 In the United States, "Auntie Diaries" reached number 47 on the Billboard Hot 100 and number 21 on the Hot R&B/Hip-Hop Songs chart.